-The following table sets forth certain information as of June 5, 2006, with respect to the directors of the Company, the Named Executive Officers (as defined below under "Executive Compensation") and the directors and executive officers of the Company as a group.
-Except as indicated, each person has sole voting and investment power with respect to all shares of Common Stock shown as beneficially owned by such person, subject to community property laws where applicable.
+The following table sets forth certain information as of May 15, 2008, with respect to our directors, our Named Executive Officers (as defined below under "Executive Compensation") and our directors and executive officers as a group.
+Except as indicated, each person has sole voting and investment power with respect to all shares of our common stock shown as beneficially owned by such person, subject to community property laws where applicable.